Requests for Leave

 - Exempt staff (PATs) use sick time, interim disability or Workers’ Compensation for the employee’s illness only.
 All other uses of the FMLA will be charged to vacation time.

-- Non-exempt staff (OS) use sick pool or Workers’ Compensation for the employee’s illness only: access to sick pool requires use of five earned time days.
+- Non-exempt staff (OS) use sick time or Workers’ Compensation for the employee’s illness only: access to sick pool requires use of five earned time days.
 Earned Time is used for all other FMLA leaves.

 Unless an employee is eligible for and substitutes paid leave as noted above under “Required Substitution of Accrued Paid Leave,” leave will be unpaid.